Arbee Stidham: Maternal disapproval of "the blues"

 "I always loved (the) blues", Stidham said.
 "They didn't call the blues "blues" when I was a boy, they called them "reels".
 My mother used to tell me '...You don't do nothing but sing those reels - and you're going to hell'".
 Stidham used to order records, "Louis Armstrong and things on that kick" and listen to them late at night at low volume.
 His mother would hear the music, get up and confiscate his records.
 "My grandfather would steal them back and give them right back to me".
 At the age of twelve, Stidham made his first appearance at the Ninth Street Theatre in Little Rock, Arkansas.
 His mother watched the performance, never sitting down.
 When the show was over, Stidham said "she grabbed me and hugged me and kissed me.
 She said 'I'm proud of you in a way, but you're still going to hell, singing those reels'".

-A tenor sax player, Stidham formed a seven-piece band named "Arbee Stidham and His Southern Syncopators" at the age of thirteen.
+A tenor saxophone player, Stidham formed a seven-piece band named "Arbee Stidham and His Southern Syncopators" at the age of thirteen.
 Stidham's band backed Bessie Smith during tour stops in 1930 and 1931, appeared frequently on KARK-AM radio in Little Rock and continued to work clubs in Little Rock and Memphis, Tennessee.
 After playing venues throughout the south, Stidham toured with his band in Chicago, playing with Lucky Millinder during the 1930s.